Skip to main content

 Under the CA Ordinance, the Institute of Chartered Accountants of Pakistan (ICAP) is responsible for mandatory quality assurance (QA) reviews.
 The QA mechanism in Pakistan is called the quality control review (QCR) program and has been operational since 1987.
 In 2005, ICAP established its quality assurance board (QAB) to oversee the execution of the QCR program.
 The composition of the QAB includes representation from ICAP, SECP, the State Bank of Pakistan, and the Pakistan Stock Exchange.
 Overseeing the QAB is the independent AOB which was established in 2016, following amendments to the SECP Act.

-This QCR program issues QCR ratings to firms conducting audits in Pakistan and is developed in line with the requirements of SMO 1.
-The last review against SMO 1 requirements was conducted by ICAP and AOB in 2019 to ensure the system continues to comply with the requirements.
+The QCR program was developed in line with the requirements of SMO 1.
+The last review against SMO 1 requirements was conducted by ICAP and AOB in 2023 to ensure the system continues to comply.
+Relevant standards—ISQM 1, 2, and ISA 220 (revised)—are also adopted.
 Firms conducting audits of all companies in Pakistan, except for private limited companies with paid up capital below one million rupees, require a satisfactory QCR rating as mandated by the SECP’s Code of Corporate Governance of 2002.
-ISQC 1 is adopted in Pakistan and is mandatory for all firms.

 Current Status: Adopted